Van Halen: 2008–2020: A Different Kind of Truth and final tours

-In February 2015, Van Halen fansite VHND.com announced that Van Halen would be releasing their first ever live album with original vocalist David Lee Roth, Tokyo Dome Live in Concert on March 31, 2015.
-The album featured performances from their June 23, 2013 performance at the Tokyo Dome.
+On March 31, 2015, their first live album with Roth, Tokyo Dome Live in Concert, was released.
+The album featured performances from their June 23, 2013, performance at the Tokyo Dome.
 It was also reported that the band would be releasing newly remastered versions of their 1978 debut and 1984 on CD, digital, and vinyl.
 In an interview the same month, when asked about the status of Van Halen, Eddie responded by saying "I'd love to make a studio record.
 Depends on everybody's timing.
 I don't know what Dave Lee Roth is up to now.
 I don't know if he's living in New York or Japan or wherever he is."

-2015–2020: North American Tour, Eddie's death, and disbandment

 On March 24, 2015, Van Halen announced a 39 date tour with Roth to take place from July to October 2015 across North America.
 In April 2015, Eddie told Rolling Stone that the band would "probably hunker down and do a studio record" after their tour.
+The band worked with Chris Cornell to write songs, and to potentially lead the band; this ended when the singer died however.

 On September 12, 2019, Van Halen announced that they would be releasing a box set of the Japanese singles, which was released on November 1, 2019.
 On September 30, 2019, while promoting an upcoming 2020 solo concert, Roth expressed uncertainty towards the band's future, stating "I think Van Halen is finished."
-However, Hagar indicated in a May 2020 interview that he believed otherwise claiming "Until Ed or Alex Van Halen die, they’re not finished."
+However, Hagar indicated in a May 2020 interview that he believed otherwise claiming "Until Ed or Alex Van Halen die, they're not finished."
 He expressed a hope that the band could reunite with himself and Anthony saying "My dream tour is the Sam and Dave tour with Ed, Al and Mike."